Grizzly-Adam/-MOD-CROPS-PLUS-MINETEST-/README.md

 make more beanpoles again.
 It's a bit of work, but worth it, these beans are delicious!

-6. Peppers
+7. Peppers

 Peppers work the same as tomatoes.
-The seeds are peppercorns, when can be crafted with a glass bottle to make ground pepper.
+The seeds are peppercorns, which can be crafted with a glass bottle to make ground pepper.

+8. Onions

+Onion seeds can be planted to produce onion plants.
+Once the plant matures, seed pods become visible on top of the plants and onions can be seen in the soil.
+Cut the top off the mature onion plant to receive 1-3 seeds.
+Dig the onions from the soil to harvest up to 4 onions.

+9. Garlic

+Garlic is grown by planting garlic cloves.
+When the garlic plant reaches maturity, purple flowers appear on top and a garlic bulb can be seen emerging from the soil.
+The tops of the plant can then be cut away and the garlic bulb can be dug to harvest.
+Garlic bulbs can be divided into 9 garlic cloves.
+9 garlic bulbs can be crafted into a garlic braid, which can then be placed for decoration or broken back down into 9 garlic bulbs.

 ## Cooking / Crafting

 The corn cobs can be cooked directly to make Corn-on-the-Cob.

+Tomatoes can be crafted into tomato sauce, which returns tomato sauce.

+Melon slices can be crafted into watermelon juice, or combined with ice to make watermelon slush.
+Both recipes return melon seeds.

 This mod includes a bowl recipe.
 The bowl is made from clay lumps, which results in an unbaked clay bowl that needs to be baked in an